drewwalton19216801/cube3d/README.md

 ## Acknowledgements

-* Inspired by basic 3D rendering techniques.
+- Inspired by basic 3D rendering techniques
-* Special thanks to the Rust community for their excellent resources.
+- Special thanks to the Rust community for their excellent resources
+- The `glam` library for fast SIMD-accelerated linear algebra operations
+- The `rayon` library for easy data parallelism
-* Claude 3.5 Sonnet for the initial implementations.
+- Claude 3.5 Sonnet for the initial implementations
-* GPT o1-preview for further improvements
+- GPT o1-preview for further improvements
-* Cursor for further improvements and performance optimizations.
+- Cursor for further improvements and performance optimizations